abhiyanpa/Discord-License-Manager-Bot/README.md

 ### Create a LicenseGate Account:
 1. Visit [LicenseGate.io](https://app.licensegate.io/licenses)
-2. Sign up and create a new product.
+2. Sign up.
 3. Generate an API key for integration.

 ### 🚀 Usage
 - **Start the bot**:
-  Run the bot with `python bot.py`
+  Run the bot with `python main.py`

 ### Commands
 - `/generate`: Create a new license